Who Lives Under the Bridge? Work, Power, and the Aftermath of Mergers

 The bridge itself demands attention.
 A merger joins two houses, but a bridge is never neutral.
 Those with authority traverse it; those with capital remain elevated in their towers.
 Yet someone always ends up living beneath it, bearing the structure’s hidden weight.
 Douglas (1966) reminds us that societies preserve order by displacing mess, casting ambiguity into shadow.
 Under the bridge is where mess accumulates, the displaced, the redundant, the overlooked.
 It is a liminal zone, visible but unwanted, essential yet excluded.
 To live under the bridge is to embody the contradiction of being both inside and outside at once.

 Philosophy sharpens the question.
 If bodies sustain the bridge, is integration itself ever ethical?
 Heidegger (1977) warns of enframing, the modern drive to treat beings as standing reserve, resources to be optimised.
 In merger logic, workers are no longer persons but “assets” to be rationalised.
-Yet rationalisation is selective: some are streamlined into leadership, others streamlined into precarity or redundancy.
+Yet rationalisation is selective: some are streamlined into leadership roles, while others are streamlined into precarity or redundancy.
 Intersectionality makes visible this patterning of risk: privilege cushions some, while difference magnifies exposure.
 The “synergy” celebrated in boardrooms becomes dispossession in offices, factories, and call centres.

 Which returns us to the cryptic question offered by those in the shadows: “When two houses are joined by a bridge, who ends up living under it?”
 It is a question that resists easy resolution.
 It demands we look beneath the bridge to notice those carrying its load.